AYearOf/ayearof.github.io/_posts/2018-01-21-pasta_saltata.md

 I tend to avoid mixing starches, but having both potatoes and pasta imparts an incredible texture to the dish.

-Note: add less sauce next time

-I also found the presence of Harissa in this dish a bit surprising.
+Given Ethiopia has it's own mix, the [Berbera](https://en.wikipedia.org/wiki/Berbere) -- so well featured in the [Mesir Wat](/mesir_wat.html) -- I also found the presence of Harissa in this dish a bit surprising.

 Harissa is typical of the North African region - in particular Tunisia where is considered the "national condiment" and of which Tunisia is also the largest exporter (some 22,000 tonnes in 2016).

+Notes:

+* add less sauce next time (but it was so good!).
+* learn more about the spices of the region where the dish hails from.

 Definitely a remake.